vendidero/shiptastic-for-woocommerce/readme.txt

 * *Shipping Rules* - Create complex shipping scenarios and calculate shipping costs based on your packaging options.
 * *Shipping Service Providers* - Either use one of our available provider integrations or manually add you shipping service provider.

+= UPS® integration =

+Shiptastic comes with a ready-made [integration for UPS](https://wordpress.org/plugins/shiptastic-integration-for-ups).
+Navigate to WooCommerce > Settings > Shiptastic > Shipping Service Providers and install UPS to create labels for Shipments & Returns right from your dashboard and provide your customers with an easy way to select UPS Access Point™ delivery from within your checkout.

 == Installation ==

 = Minimal Requirements =